digitalajf/Quadtree/README.md

 #### compiled with JDK 13.0.1

-<b>A data structure used for efficient approximation of coordinates on a plain.
+<b>A Quadtree is a tree data structure used for efficient approximation of coordinates on a plain.
+Quadtree.java will effectively determine when AABBs are "close enough" to be examined for collisions.
 My version here is static meaning it is completely built from the tip down to the leaves during initialization in order to improve search performance at a tiny cost of extra memory required to store all quadnodes.

 Some noteworthy characteristics:</b>
-- exclusively designed to work with AABBs
+- exclusively designed to work with AABBs (AABB.java included)
 - pre-built Quadtree eliminates need to create new "Quadnode" objects in real-time
 - pre-built Quadtree has pre-calculated quadnode centers to eliminate arithmetic during real-time search within tree
 - AABBs will reference each other as being "nearby" when discovered to intersect the same quadnode at maximum tree depth